-- 1/4 cup chocolate candy melts
+- ¼ cup chocolate candy melts

-- 1 tsp. shortening
+- 1 teaspoon shortening or refined coconut oil

 - To drain the ricotta, line a fine mesh strainer with cheesecloth.
 Place the strainer over a bowl and add the ricotta to the strainer.
-Let the ricotta drain in the fridge over night.
+Let the ricotta drain in the fridge overnight.

-- In a small microwave safe bowl, add in the melting chocolate and shortening.
+- In a small microwave-safe bowl, add in the melting chocolate and shortening.
 Microwave in 30 second intervals and stir after each interval.
 It should take about 3 intervals to completely melted the chocolate.